Vitality

 Vitality (from Middle French vitalité, from Latin vītālitās, from Latin vīta 'life') is the capacity to live, grow, or develop.
-More simply it is the property of having life.
-The perception of vitality is regarded as a basic psychological drive and, in philosophy, a component to the will to live.
+Vitality is also the characteristic that distinguishes living from non-living things.
+To experience vitality is regarded as a basic psychological drive and, in philosophy, a component to the will to live.
 As such, people seek to maximize their vitality or their experience of vitality—that which corresponds to an enhanced physiological capacity and mental state.

 Overview

 The pursuit and maintenance of health and vitality have been at the forefront of medicine and natural philosophy throughout history.
 Life depends upon various biological processes known as vital processes.
-As such, vitality is also the characteristic distinction of living from non-living things.

 Historically, these vital processes have been viewed as having either mechanistic or non-mechanistic causes.
-The latter of which is characteristic of vitalism, the doctrine that the phenomena of life cannot be explained by purely chemical and physical mechanisms.
+The latter point of view is characteristic of vitalism, the doctrine that the phenomena of life cannot be explained by purely chemical and physical mechanisms.

 Prior to the 19th century, theoreticians often held that human lifespan had been less limited in the past, and that aging was due to a loss of, and failure to maintain, vitality.

 A commonly held view was that people are born with finite vitality, which diminishes over time until illness and debility set in, and finally death.